pulcams/pudl_stuff/README.md

 pudl stuff
 ==========

-Misc. scripts to assist us in loading files into the [pudl](http://pudl.princeton.edu/) (Princeton Univeristy Digital Library).
+Misc. scripts to assist us (CaMS) in loading files into the [pudl](http://pudl.princeton.edu/) (Princeton Univeristy Digital Library).

 #### XQuery/XSLT reminders
 * .xqu = XQuery Update.
 In oXygen, need to disable XQuery 3.0 support to run these (as of 5/15).
 Be sure to have backups enabled in before running XQuery Updates (Tools > Options > XML > XSLT-FO-XQuery > XQuery > Saxon-HE/PE/EE > "Backup files updated by XQuery...").